neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/CreatingAPlugin.rst

   mkdir Packages/Plugins
   mv Packages/Application/Sarkosh.CdCollection Packages/Plugins/Sarkosh.CdCollection

-If you do this optional but organizing step, flush the cache is important:
+If you do this, it is important to rescan the available packages:

 .. code-block:: bash

-  ./flow flow:cache:flush --force
+  ./flow flow:package:rescan

-After this, you can use the Plugin with same url ``http://neos.demo/flow/sarkosh.cdcollection``
+After this, you can use the Plugin with the same url ``http://neos.demo/flow/sarkosh.cdcollection``

 Converting a Flow Package Into a Neos Plugin
 ============================================